Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 sudo mkdir -p /opt/contrast
 ```

 * Create a script for installing the latest Java agent in the */etc/cron.daily* directory.
-Scripts in this directory execute once daily; as a result, the host updates the latest Java agent each day.
+Scripts in this directory execute once daily; likewise, the host updates the latest Java agent each day.

-* Use `tee` to create this script.
-Press `CTRL+D` when you've finished typing all the lines:
+* Using `tee` to create this script, press `CTRL+D` when you've finished typing all lines of the script:

 ```console
 $ sudo tee -a /etc/cron.daily/install-latest-contrast-agent > /dev/null